Features of hadronic and deconfined matter from AGS to LHC energies: - correlation for different centralities at RHIC and LHC energies

-The $\langle dE_T/dy \rangle/\langle dN/dy \rangle$-$\langle dN/dy \rangle/S_{\perp}$ correlations for Au-Au at $\sqrt{s_{NN}}$=62.4 GeV \cite{Sahoo1,Sahoo2} and 200 GeV \cite{STAR2} based on calorimetry measurements (case I) do not follow the general trend what is not observed in case II (Fig.~\ref{fig-3}, bottom).
-In Fig.~\ref{fig-4} are shown the $\langle dE_T/dy \rangle/\langle dN/dy \rangle$-$\langle dN/dy \rangle/ S_{\perp}$ correlations for the ovelap transverse areas, $S_{\perp} \approx$ 24, 64, 108 and 149 $fm^2$.
+A close to linear dependence of $\langle dE_T/dy \rangle/\langle dN/dy \rangle$ as a function of $\langle dN/dy \rangle/S_{\perp}$ can be seen.
+The offsets are different, increasing with the collision energy.
+The $\langle dE_T/dy \rangle/\langle dN/dy \rangle$-$\langle dN/dy \rangle/S_{\perp}$ correlations for Au-Au at $\sqrt{s_{NN}}$=62.4 GeV \cite{Sahoo1,Sahoo2} and 200 GeV \cite{STAR2} based on calorimetry measurements (case I) do not follow the general trend what is not observed in case II (Fig.~\ref{fig-4}, bottom).
+In Fig.~\ref{fig-5} are shown the $\langle dE_T/dy \rangle/\langle dN/dy \rangle$-$\langle dN/dy \rangle/ S_{\perp}$ correlations for the overlap transverse areas $S_{\perp} \approx$ 24, 64, 108 and 149 $fm^2$.
 The lines represent the result of fitting the corresponding points with a 4th degree polynomial.
 A clear dependence on the size of the transverse overlap area is observed.
 The rise in $\langle dE_T/dy \rangle/\langle dN/dy \rangle$ at RHIC energies becomes steeper and the range in $\langle dN/dy \rangle/S_{\perp}$, corresponding to a close to a plateau trend decreases from central to peripheral collisions \cite{Pet1} and is expected to converge towards the values corresponding to minimum bias pp collisions in the same energy range, once the contribution from nucleons suffering single collisions becomes predominant.
 At each inflection point of the fit lines, the corresponding $\langle dE_T/dy \rangle/\langle dN/dy\rangle$ value, related to the temperature of the mixed phase up to the pressure contribution, was estimated.
-The representation of these values as a function of $S_{\perp}$ shows a decrease from the central collisions to the peripheral ones, as can be seen in Fig.~\ref{fig-5}.
+The representation of these values as a function of $S_{\perp}$ shows a decrease from the central collisions to the peripheral ones, as can be seen in Fig.~\ref{fig-6}.

 Such a volume dependence was predicted for the Chiral phase transition, the critical temperature decreasing towards smaller volume \cite{Bra, Bo}.
 It is worth mentioning that a volume dependence has also been observed in the magnetic phase transition \cite{Arn}.
 The pressure term in the equation of state could also contribute to the observed trend.
 Therefore, theoretical models taking into account all possible contributions such to reproduce the experimental trend are required.